 Modern testing (ICP-MS, HPLC) requires specialized labs costing $20,000–$200,000.
-This gap defines the engineering challenge DiscSPR addresses.
+A single test runs $200–$500.
+This cost gap is what DiscSPR addresses.

 | Disc | Grating period (Λ) | Groove depth (hg) | Metal continuity |